jfisher396/password-generator/README.md

 # Password Generator

 An application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 [A deployed version can be viewed here.](/media/passwordGenerator.png)